Skip To Main Content

 6. Practice, Practice, Practice

 Train the crisis team you identified with regular practice.
-Meet at least annually to practice, review case studies that reflect likely scenarios, and make sure each team member knows their role to play in any given crisis situation.
+Meet to practice, review case studies that reflect likely scenarios, and ensure each team member knows their role in any crisis.

-Discuss and embrace these four elements for successfully handling any crisis:
+Discuss these elements for successfully handling any crisis:

 • Timely response